 Prevention: Clean the reusable earplugs by submerging them in warm soapy water and scrub to remove any dirt or waxy buildup.
 Rinse in cold water and let dry.
 When using earplugs that specify one-time use, make sure to follow those instructions for a scheduled replacement to avoid bacteria and contamination.

 If the earplugs do too good of a job, you may not be able to hear an alarm, smoke alarm, carbon monoxide detector.
-Make sure to the devices while wearing the earplugs for safety reasons.
+Make sure to the test devices while wearing the earplugs for safety reasons.
+With that said, none of the earplugs we reviewed block so much sound that we would consider it a safety concern.

 Aren't sure if earplugs are right for you?
 Consider these alternatives to earplugs.